thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 1. On start-up, the child-device uploads this file (as well as on update of this file list), as if it received a config snapshot request for `c8y-configuration-plugin` type:
-      1. Generate a `c8y-configuration-plugin.toml` with the supported config list in the presribed format.
+      1. Generate a `c8y-configuration-plugin.toml` with the supported config list in the prescribed format.
-      2. Uploads this file to `http://$TEDGE_HTTP/tedge/file-transfer/$CHILD_DEVICE_ID/config_snapshot/c8y-configuration-plugin` with a `PUT` call.
+      2. Uploads this file to `http://$TEDGE_HTTP/tedge/file-transfer/$CHILD_DEVICE_ID/c8y-configuration-plugin` with a `PUT` call.
       3. On success of the upload, the child-device agent notifies the `c8y-configuration-plugin` with an MQTT message published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot`